Skip to main navigation

 When you first join our register, or when you first rejoin the register after being removed, your registration fee will be calculated based on the length of time remaining before the end of the current registration period as shown in the table below.
 Each registration period runs annually from 1 December to 30 November.

 You must pay this fee in full within 10 working days of our first request for payment.
 Payment methods are shown below under ‘how to pay’.
 If you do not pay your fee within 10 working days, we’ll close your application.
+You will then need to make a new application and pay an additional registration fee to join the register if you wish to practise as a social worker.

 For more information about initial registration fees see:

-Renewal
+Renewal fee

 If you wish to stay on our register, you must renew your registration annually.
-To do this, you’ll need to pay a £90 registration fee when you submit your application for renewal.
+To do this, you’ll need to pay a non-refundable registration renewal fee when you submit your application for renewal.
+We do not offer any discounts.

 Each year, the registration renewal period runs from the 1 September to 30 November.
 If you do not renew your registration in this time, you’ll be removed from the register.